ZhangBanger/zhangbanger.github.io/_posts/2015-12-30-highway-net-vs-gradnet.md

 ...
 ```

 I used `__future__.division` to default to floating point division with a single `/`, whereas integer floor division would be `//`.
-The paper was not explicit on which one to use, but it made sense to be as gradual as possible in GradNets.
+The former corresponds to a continuous $t$, and the latter a stepwise $t$.
+The paper was not explicit about which one to use, but it made sense to be as gradual as possible in GradNets.

 ## Experiment